Valeriy Gorban: 2002-2007: MacCoffee Rally Team

-Valeriy began his rally career in 2002, at the age of 29.
+Gorban began his rally career in 2002, at the age of 29.
 He was already head of the racing team MacCoffee Rally Team.
 During the 2002 season in the Ukrainian Rally Championship, team colors were defended by Alexander Salyuk, Sr. and Alexander Salyuk, Jr.; Gorban joined them only at the final stage of the championship in Kherson.

-In 2003, Valeriy Gorban and his navigator Evgeny Leonov as part of the MacCoffee Rally Team conducted the full Ukrainian championship in rallying the Lada 2112 Super 1600 car.
+In 2003, Gorban and his navigator Evgeny Leonov as part of the MacCoffee Rally Team conducted the full Ukrainian championship in rallying the Lada 2112 Super 1600 car.
 Having won five races out of six, the crew became the champion in the A9 class, and MacCoffee sees victory in the team classification.

-In the next season, and due to a change in the rules of the championship, team-mates Alexander Salyuk Jr. and Valeiry Gorban drive against each other as rivals, however still performing in the same cars.
+In the next season, and due to a change in the rules of the championship, team-mates Alexander Salyuk Jr. and Gorban drive against each other as rivals, however still performing in the same cars.
 In 2004, Salyuk becomes champion of Ukraine in the A7 class, and in 2005, Gorban.
 A year later, both drivers are synchronously transplanted to a higher-class vehicle: the all-wheel drive Mitsubishi Lancer Evolution.

-The 2006 season demonstrates that Valeriy Gorban can rightly be counted among the leaders of the Ukrainian rally.
+The 2006 season demonstrates that Gorban can rightly be counted among the leaders of the Ukrainian rally.
 Podiums on the rally "Chumatsky Shlyakh" and "Golden Autumn of the Carpathians" saw the driver come sixth place in the overall standings of the championship at the end of the season.
 The result could have been higher, but the result of Gorban on the Trembit rally was canceled due to the mismatch of his car homologation card.

 The next season sees Gorban taking a more experimental approach to his – in more than half of the races he used a Subaru Impreza, which was an unusual car for him, built by the Kyiv racer and engineer Andriy Alexandrov.
 Despite this irregularity, Valeriy still finishes on the podium in the rally "Chumatsky Shlyakh", "Trembita" and "Galicia".
 At the end of the season, he is in the top five of the fastest participants in the championship of Ukraine.
 However, after the death of Alexandrov at the Bulgarian rally "Sliven", Gorban returns to the Mitsubishi Lancer.